Biendeo/BeitaGo/README.md

 ```
 git clone --recurse-submodules https://github.com/Biendeo/BeitaGo.git
 ```
-- Run CMake in the root folder of the project, supplying the argument `CMAKE_PREFIX_PATH` to where Qt is installed (so CMake finds the modules properly).
+- Run CMake in the root folder of the project.
 Supply any extra arguments as you see fit:
-    - Define `NO_QT` to not compile BeitaGoQt.
-You won't need the Qt libraries for this.
+    - Define `BEITAGO_QT` to also compile BeitaGoQt.
+You only need the Qt libraries should you define this term.
       - If you do want the Qt build, you'll need to download a version of [Qt 5](https://www.qt.io/).
 I've tested this using Qt 5.10.1, but older versions may work.
 Then, add the Qt path into your `CMAKE_PREFIX_PATH` variable, and it should detect it.
     - Define `USE_AVX_INSTRUCTIONS` to slightly speed up dlib's execution on the CPU.
     - Define `DLIB_USE_CUDA` if you have CUDA drivers installed and cuDNN libraries available to greatly speed up dlib's training.
     - Define `CMAKE_WINDOWS_EXPORT_ALL_SYMBOLS` to get CMake to export the engine as a dynamic DLL properly for Visual Studio builds.